Usage

 laddy (affectionate word

 for lad): a boy or un-married young man.
+(Pronounced with short "a".)

 lassy (affectionate word

-for lass): a girl or un-married young woman.
+for lass): a girl or un-married young woman

 teenagor,

-teenagort, teenagorm: youngsters between ages 12 and 20 years old.
+teenagort, teenagorm: youngsters between ages 12 and 20 years old

 lady: